KeeAndrew/CSHelper/README.md

 # CSHelper
-This is CSHelper; a website I created to help CS Majors in general.
+This is CSHelper; a personal project I created to help CS Majors in general.